 Looking for Advice on Majoring or Minoring in Philosophy?

-First, please read these helpful links on the benefits of majoring in philosophy:
+Below are several helpful links that provide additional information on the benefits of majoring in philosophy:

 - 5 Reasons to Major in Philosophy

 - For the love of wisdom, philosophy majors grow in number at UC Berkeley

 - Prof. Gary Jason on why professional programs are especially appropriate for students with BA philosophy degrees